cncf/devstats.archive/ADDING_NEW_PROJECT.md

 This file describes how to add new project on the test server.

-To add new project on the production (when already added on the test), you should use automatic deploy script:
+## To add new project on the production (when already added on the test), you should use automatic deploy script:

+- Make sure that you have Postgres database backup generated on the test server and Grafana DBs available on the test server by running `./grafana/copy_grafana_dbs.sh`.
 - Commit to `production` branch with `[deploy]` in the commit message.
 Automatic deploy will happen.
 - Or manually run `PG_PASS=...
 IDB_PASS=...
 IDB_PASS_SRC=...
 IDB_HOST=...
 IGET=1 GET=1 ./devel/deploy_all.sh` script with correct env variables.
 - Go to `https://newproject.devstats.cncf.io` and change Grafana, InfluxDB and PostgreSQL passwords (default deploy copies database from the test server, so it has test server credentials initially).
 - Reimport Home dashboard (which now contains link to a new project) on all existing projects.

-To add a new project on the test server follow instructions:
+## To add a new project on the test server follow instructions:

 - Do not commit changes until all is ready, or commit with `[no deploy]` in the commit message.
 - Add project entry to `projects.yaml` file.
 Find projects orgs, repos, select start date, eventually add test coverage for complex regular expression in `regexp_test.go`.
 - To identify repo and/or org name changes, date ranges for entrire projest use `util_sql/(repo|org)_name_changes_bigquery.sql` replacing name there.